Isshin-ryū: Wansū (ワンシュー)

 Also coming from Kyan, Wanshū (also known as Wansu) has several iterations on the island of Ryukyu.
 Popular history has the kata coming from a Chinese political visitor who, during his duties, taught his fighting method in the open.

 Isshin Ryu's version of this form is unique for its inclusion of two side kicks - techniques seen in the system previously only in the Chart Two exercises.
 Current research hints at this change being made by Shimabuku Tatsuo himself.

 For technical content, the form tends to focus on the slipping and in-close evasion and redirection of attack.
 It also contains a unique movement often described as a fireman's carry throw, or dump.
-Because of this, many schools nickname this kata "the dumping form".
+Because of this, many schools during the 1960s and 1970s nicknamed this kata "the dumping form".
 Also, depending on the lineage, Wansu is one of two kata in Isshin Ryu which use the "zenkutsu dachi", the longer front stance seen in other forms of karate.

 Chinto

 As with most of the kata in Isshin Ryu, Chinto comes from the teaching of Kyan.

-The kata differs from others in that its embusen is a line placed on a 30 degree angle.
+The kata differs from others in that its embusen is a line placed on a 45-degree angle from the starting position, in the Kyan-style tradition.
 The footwork is indicative of a slipping, deflecting, and a whipping, relaxed body motion.
 Some karate instructors consider the previously learned forms of the system, Naihanchi and Wansu, to be preparatory and basic training forms, culminating in the kata Chinto.

 Kusanku (クーシャンク)

 Of the eight weaponless kata in Isshin-Ryu, five come from the teaching of Chotoku Kyan.
 Kusanku is one of these.

 Kusanku is often referred to as a "night-fighting" kata, or a form which teaches fighting at night.
-In reality, the kata is set up in such a manner as to allow continual study of application potential from basic standing grappling and close striking in the beginning, to more aggressive and proactive techniques near the end.
+The kata is set up in such a manner as to allow continual study of application potential from basic standing grappling and close striking in the beginning, to more aggressive and proactive techniques near the end.
 Its techniques may be utilized in places with low levels of light but is not exclusively a night fighting form.

 Depending on the lineage, Kusanku is the second of two kata which contain the zenkutsu-dachi in Isshin-Ryu.

 Sunsu

 This kata was designed by the founder of Isshin-Ryu, Shimabuku Tatsuo, in approximately 1947.
 It incorporates several movements from other kata in the Isshin-Ryu syllabus, as well as from kata from other instructors, in addition to techniques and concepts Shimabuku favored.
-It was used as a dojo kata and as a personal project of the founder, prior to the founding of Isshin Ryu in 1956.
-Sunsu is the only kata that is only in Isshin Ryu.
-It takes sequences from the other katas in Isshin Ryu.
+It was used as a dojo kata and as a personal project of the founder, prior to the naming of Isshin Ryu in 1956.
+Sunsu is rarely found outside of Isshin Ryu dojo.
+(Only the Shorin-ryu dojo of Nagamine Kojun in Uruma City, Okinawa is known to retain Sunsu to this day.)

 The Okinawa Prefecture Karate Kobudo Rengokai has recognized Sunsu as a kata of Okinawa.
 This represents an acceptance of Isshin-Ryu as a traditional Ryukyu martial art.